 Here is the process of resetting your settings if you have a shortcut or image that can be opened with the program:

 This concludes my how to reset Photoshop preferences solution.
-If all went well, you should now be back to running with the factory default settings.
+If all went well, you should now be back to running with Adobe's factory default settings.

 Final Note: I personally use Adobe Photoshop to do most of my graphical image work from within Windows.
-But when I'm working from within Linux, I prefer to use GIMP, which is a great open source equivalent (GNU Image Manipulation Program).
+But when I'm working from within Linux, I actually prefer to use GIMP (GNU Image Manipulation Program), which is a great freely available open source alternative or equivalent.
 GIMP does offer a Windows version as well.
-Something to consider if you are looking to move to a Free image editor that can perform much of the same functionality.
+Something to consider if you are looking to move to a free image editor that can perform much of the same functionality, minus the cost.